-A Cancer Care Approach Tailored To The Elderly May Give Better Results
+A Cancer Care Approach Tailored To The Elderly May Have Better Results

 "The data are clear that the fitness of an older cancer patient, rather than age per se, should be the factor considered" when it comes to cancer treatment, he wrote in an editorial in the Annals of Surgical Oncology.

 "Age is a meaningless number.
 I can see a very active 85-year-old very healthy cancer patient who runs marathons.
 I can also see a 65-year-old with a lot of other comorbid illnesses who is not as functional.
-How I treat them for cancer would be different," says Shahrokni.
+How I treat them for cancer would be different," Shahrokni says.

 When he assesses a patient to be too frail for cancer surgery, he says it doesn't mean that a patient would automatically go on palliative care.